 With TTL flashes (the ones built in the camera or modern day flash units), the flash power can be easily controlled by using the flash compensation setting.

 (Villager with shades – Captured on a full frame camera body with a 135mm lens.
 He was standing on a bridge with greyish-white footpath.
 The surface of the footpath acted as a reflector under the harsh sun and smoothened the dark shadow that would have formed on the neck in other similar situations.
 Also note the difference in tonal range of the face and the sun-glasses.
 This extreme difference increases the dominance of sun-glasses in the portrait.
-A vignette was added in post-processing to tone down the background a bit.)
+An extremely dark vignette was added in post-processing to tone down the background a bit.)

 Reflectors also work fine.
 Reflector is anything that reflects light back on to the subject.
 Walls, clothes and even paper sheets can work as reflectors.
 Use a white sheet of paper to reflect some extra light on to the face.
 I find that in ambient light, reflectors provide better results than fill-flash.
 See the above photograph showcasing the use of a naturally existing reflector.